-2.9 Resilience
+2.9 Critical Substation Planning Analysis

-PJM will evaluate all proposed system reinforcements, consistent with RTEP Resilience analysis methods incorporated in cascading trees tool software.
-These resilience analyses are not a driver for projects to be added to the RTEP, but are analytical methods employed to maintain system resilience, and therefore system reliability.
-This analysis is performed to determine if any projects addressing other drivers cause concern from a resilience perspective.
+PJM will evaluate all proposed system reinforcements, consistent with RTEP critical substation planning analysis methods incorporated in cascading trees tool software.
+This analysis is performed as part of the 5 year annual RTEP cycle, as described in Section 2.3.3 of this manual, to determine if any projects addressing other drivers cause concern from a critical substation planning analysis perspective.